egulias/EguliasProvincesBundle/README.md

   * With Database
     - First you'll need to do a `app/console doctrine:schema:update --force` (or `--dump-sql` first to see the sql to be executed) to generate the db tables.
-    - Secondly you'll need to dump de data with
+    - Secondly you'll need to dump data with
       ```app/console doctrine:fixtures:load --fixtures=vendor/bundles/Egulias/EguliasProvincesBundle/DataFixtures/ORM/```
       If you want just to dump specific countries data, just point to the corresponding data fixture (e.g
       LoadSpanishRegions)